Do you sometimes feel sorry for yourself and get into a bad mood? Do you wish you knew how to stop feeling sorry for yourself?

 What can you do to regain your confidence and become more positive?

-Here are some tips and suggestions, which have helped me, and I believe will help you too.
+Here are some tips and suggestions that have helped me and I believe will help you, too.

 1. Go out for a walk

-Leave everything and go for walk.
+Leave everything and go for a walk.
 Even 10-15 minutes of walking will do you good.